axean/tergite-frontend/apps/tergite-mss/docs/backends.md

 ## How to Add New BCC

 - Start your [tergite-bcc](https://github.com/tergite/tergite-bcc) instance
-- Copy the `config.example.toml` to `config.toml`.
+- Copy the `mss-config.example.toml` to `mss-config.toml`.
-  Note: You could also create a new toml file based on `config.example.toml`
+  Note: You could also create a new toml file based on `mss-config.example.toml`
-  and set the `CONFIG_FILE` environment variable to point to that file.
+  and set the `MSS_CONFIG_FILE` environment variable to point to that file.
 - Add the new client:

 ```toml